pdphilip/elasticlens/README.md

 IndexableMigrationLog::getLatestMigration($indexModel);
 ```

 **Note**: While you can query the `IndexableMigrationLog` model directly, avoid writing or deleting records within it manually, as this can interfere with versioning of the migrations.
-The model should be used for reading purposes only to
+The model should be used for reading purposes only, to
 ensure accuracy.

 ---